shivangikhare5/shivangikhare5.github.io/index.md

 ## Experience
 #### Practical Trainee:
    * Development of an FPGA based high performance framework for Encryption Accelerators and RSA Integer Multiplier.
-   * Achieved better performance than all genericIntel processors at [BARC](http://barc.gov.in/)
+   * Achieved better performance than all generic Intel processors at [BARC](http://barc.gov.in/)

 #### Research Intern (IASc-SRFP):
    * Implemented different No-reference and Full-reference Image Quality Assessment Algorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)